mitty009/project-2/README.md

 ## Description
 This application is a service where a user can filter trending, popular, top rated or manually searched television and movie information.
-The primary purpose of this project was to solidify JavaScript, CSS and REACT skills developed during a full stack Software Engineering bootcamp and completing the project in a 48hr 'Hackathon'.
+The primary purpose of this project was to solidify JavaScript, CSS, REACT and API navigation skills developed during a full stack Software Engineering bootcamp by completing the project in a 48hr 'Hackathon'.

 ## Usage
 Greeted by a split landing page, you are able to to choose to search either